 - salt to taste

-While the fries are baking, make the sauce by adding all the avocado, cilantro, coconut milk, lime, and salt to a food processor and puree.
+- Option 1: While the fries are baking, make the avocado dipping sauce.
+Add an avocado, cilantro, unsweetened coconut milk, lime, and salt to a food processor and blend.

 - Option 2: You can also use a blender but because there isn't a lot of liquid in this dip, your blender may have a hard time blending it without an blender tamper (those sticks that help stir and blend ingredients when they're in a blender).